diegofalcao/tesouro-direto-listener/README.md

 $ pip install beautifulsoup4

+In order to run the program, run the following command:

 $ python __main__.py -i [tesouro_direto_prod_index] -l [threshold]

 You can check all the product indexes with the following command: